Old Toongabbie: Post farm operations

 From the 1990s part of this area was unofficially known as the locality of Constitution Hill.
-The suburb of Constitution Hill was officially recognized in 2007.
+The suburb of Constitution Hill was officially recognised in 2007.

 Geography

 The area is bounded on the north east by Toongabbie Creek, a tributary of the Parramatta River.
 Although Toongabbie is relatively densely settled, in recent years programs of bushland regeneration, pollution control and remedial works to local waterways have seen a surprising return by several rare wildlife species, and in the 1990s platypus were reported to have returned to sections of Toongabbie Creek.